niemopen/niem-naming-design-rules/ndr6src.md

 The data structure of a NIEM message appears to be a tree with a root node.
 It is actually a directed graph with an initial node called the [message object](#def).
 For example, the [message object](#def) in [example 3-2](#ex3-2) is the `msg:Request` element in the XML message.
 In the JSON message it is the value for the `msg:Request` key.

 Every NIEM serialization has a mechanism for references; that is, a way for one object in the serialized graph to point to an object elsewhere in the graph.
-This mechanism supports cycles and avoids duplication in the graph data structure.
-(See [section 5.2](#52-identifiers-and-references-in-niem-messages).)
+This mechanism supports cycles and avoids duplication in the graph data structure. *(See [§14.2.3](#1423-objects-and-object-identifiers))*

 Every [message](#def) is an instance of a [message format](#def).
 A conforming message must satisfy the rules in [section 12](#12-rules-for-xml-messages) and [section 13](#13-rules-for-json-messages).
 In particular, it must be valid according to the [schema](#def) of its [message format](#def).